adrianosilveira13/adriano/README.md

 - 👋 Hi, I’m @adrianosilveira13
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning NodeJs, TypeScript, ReactJS, etc....
-- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me SOON!

 <!---
 senshizera/senshizera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.